n1ch0la5/aioli-cli/README.md

 1. Create a new project: `aioli new myproject`
 2. Navigate to the project: `cd myproject`
 3. Start the development environment: `aioli start`
+4. Register a new user and copy the email/username to the electron app .env file
+5. Start both applications:
+   - Laravel: `aioli start` (from the project root)
+   - Electron: `cd myprojectapp && npm run dev`
-4. Begin development in the automatically opened VS Code windows
+6. Begin development in the VS Code windows

 ## Customization